avalon60/ctk_theme_builder/docs/UserGuide-2.0.md

 If you are creating an issue on GitHub, you should quote the reported versions on the About dialogue.

+# Composite Widgets
+This section covers widgets which are composites of other widgets.
+These are worth mentioning to avoid any confusion.

+### CTkScrollableFrame

+As you can guess by the name, this is an extension of the CTkFrame widget.
+With the exception of its label_fg_color property, its other property defaults are taken from CTkFrame and CTkScrollbar.
+Changing the properties of these widgets, will result in changes to the CTkScrollableFrame widget.

+### CTkTabview

+The CTkTabview widget is a composite of CTkFrame and CTkSegmentedButton.
+It has no properties of its own in a theme file and so inherits its defaults from these two widget types.

 # Known Issues and Behaviours